Postcards

 Always the suspicion of another family.
 These days of laying to rest

-and rain, when we open the door and walk out anyway, sinking into
+and rain, when we open the door and walk out anyway,

 our high collars, our bodies shuddering.
 I have tried to write this